Matapes Community School

 The enthusiasm and confidence of the Samburu community towards our project was such that the registrations for the program far exceeded expectations.
 However, the famine that has been occurring more and more periodically has caused the registrations to decline.

-Despite this decline, to date (2016), 117 children are still participating in the program.
+Despite this decline, more than 120 children are still participating in the program.
 Since 2009, the Kenyan government (through Latakwen Primary Schoo)l has taken over completly the activities of this school.